 III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
 (Core)

-III.A.1.b) Prior to appointment in the program, fellows must have satisfactorily completed a general psychiatry program that satisfies the requirements in III.A.1.
+III.A.1.b) Prior to appointment in the program, fellows must have successfully completed a thoracic surgery program that satisfies the requirements in III.A.1.
 (Core)